ericclack/little-pythoner/doc/basics.rst

   1.28374

-* Yes, that's a :code:`float`, which means a floating point number, a bit bigger than 1.
+* Yes, that's a `float`, which means a floating point number, a bit bigger than 1.

-If 1.2874 is a :code:`float` what type of number is :code:`123`?
+If 1.2874 is a `float` what type of number is `123`?

-* It is an :code:`int`, which means integer or whole number.
+* It is an `int`, which means integer or whole number.

 ----